-Scarcely anywhere in the world has a Government had to take upon itself so much work and such a variety of work as it has had to do in India.
-It has had to do every thing for the people, from teaching them the means of earning a livelihood to giving them a sense of political rights and public duty.
-It has had to provide schools for agriculture and the industries; to establish banks for saving cultivators from usurers; to pass laws for saving them from grinding money-lenders and oppressive landlords; to protect forests above the soil and work mines underneath it; to teach the people laws of public hygiene and to attract them to medical education and sanitary measures like vaccination or the provision of a pure watersupply; to establish colleges for teaching the people not only western arts and sciences but their own ancient literature, philosophy and religion; to construct roads, bridges and irrigation works, at the same time to abolish slavery and infanticide; to survey the country in all its aspects and make maps, at the same time to give political education to the people by institutions like trial by jury and local self-government; to establish factories; to carry on scientific research; to preserve ancient monuments; at once to teach the people to educate women, and to protect cattle and plants from diseases and insects.
+Scarcely anywhere in the world had a Government to take upon itself so much work and such a variety of work as it has had to do in India.
+It has had to do much for the people, from teaching them the means of earning a livelihood to giving them a sense of political rights and public duty.
+It has had to provide schools for agriculture and the industries; to establish banks for saving cultivators from usurers; to pass laws for saving them from grinding money-lenders and oppressive landlords; to protect forests above the soil and work mines underneath it; to teach the people laws of public hygiene and to attract them to medical education and sanitary measures like vaccination or the provision of a pure watersupply; to establish colleges for teaching the people not only Western arts and sciences but their own ancient literature, philosophy and religion; to construct roads, bridges and irrigation works, at the same time to abolish slavery and infanticide; to survey the country in all its aspects and make maps, give political education to the people by institutions like trial by jury and local self-government; to establish factories; to carry on scientific research; to preserve ancient monuments, and to protect cattle and plants from diseases and insects.

-This many-sided activity of the Government has had its effect on the people.
-Some have received the formal education, general, professional or technical, given in schools and colleges.
-Some have had their practical capacities developed by the discharge of public duties.
+This many-sided activity of the Government had its effect on the people.
+Some have received education, general, professional or technical, given in schools and colleges.
+Some had their practical capacities developed by the discharge of public duties.
 A good many more have been stimulated by the example of British administrators and the principles of British administration.
-All have had opened to them a world of new ideas.
-Ideas of comfort have risen and standards of living have improved.
+All had opened to them a world of new ideas.
+Ideas of comfort have risen and standards of living improved.
 The sense of legal and political right has been created.
 The humblest peasant, the poorest coolie or servant, has learnt to feel that he too has rights, and he can insist on them when he chooses.
 He can resent oppression and avail himself of legal remedies when his personal liberty is encroached upon or his rights under a contract withheld.
 A sense of individuality has been developed.
 With it has come a spirit of questioning and criticism in every department of life and thought.

 From a social point of view it is sometimes observed that the new spirit is not altogether healthy or practically desirable.
 It is not necessary to express an opinion on that point.
 But it is unquestionable that as a matter of fact the horizon of the people's thought and the spheres of their activity have been considerably enlarged under British rule.
-The literature, the philosophy, the science of the west, have stimulated the mind and roused intellectual energy and aspiration in many directions.
-The services and the professions, the ever-increasing trade and industries of various kinds and degrees, have been opening out fresh fields of remunerative work.
-And public life, altogether the creation of British rule, is expanding every day, offering new opportunities of work and distinction, in Councils and on Boards, in Senates and on Cabinets, in the Press and on the Platform.
-Moral and Social Ideals of a new order, the result of contact with western life and thought, have shaped themselves before many minds which are fired with the ambition of purifying and regenerating social life.
+The literature, the philosophy, the science of the West, have stimulated the mind and roused intellectual energy and aspiration in many directions.
+The services and the professions, the ever-increasing trades and industries of various kinds and degrees, have been opening out fresh fields of remunerative work.
+And public life, largely the creation of British rule, is expanding every day, offering new opportunities of work and distinction, in Councils and on Boards, in Senates and on Cabinets, in the press and on the platform.
+Moral and Social Ideals of a new order, the result of contact with Western life and thought, have shaped themselves before many minds which are fired with the ambition of purifying and regenerating social life.